Kiki-67/Pinball_game/README.md

 Simple color, including blue, red, yellow, green, grey etc.
 *Click enter*

-5. then you have to click the pop-up window, and click down-arrow key to start the game!
+5. then click the pop-up window, and click down-arrow key to start the game!

 6. control the paddle by clicking left-arrow and right-arrow keys to catch the ball.

+7. click up-arrow key to pause the game.

-7. play!
+8. enjoy the play!